pmoris/miles-subgraph-miner/README.md

 1) the Significant Subgraph Miner (SSM) (or base) algorithm.
 2) an adaptation of gSpan.
-3) an adaptation of FSG.
+3) an adaptation of FSG (experimental).

 The algorithms were adapted to run in the current problem domain and as well to run in both directed and undirected graphs, and single and multiple-label graphs too.
+The `base` algorithm (described in the [original publication](#publication)) is recommended for most scenarios as it provides a good balance of speed and memory efficiency in our tests.

 ## What is an associated subgraph and what are the statistics behind it?